Taguig, Metro Manila, Philippines

 Location.
 14° 32.643′ N, 121° 2.916′ E. Marker is in Taguig, Metro Manila.
 Touch for map.
 Marker is in this post office area: Taguig, Metro Manila 1634, Philippines.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 kilometers of this marker, measured as the crow flies.
-Associacion Feminista Filipina (approx. 7.4 kilometers away in Manila); Grand Lodge of Free and Accepted Masons of the Philippines (approx. 7.5 kilometers away in Manila); Cosmopolitan Church (approx. 7.6 kilometers away in Manila); Philippine General Hospital (approx. 7.7 kilometers away in Manila); Church of San Vicente de Paul (approx. 8.2 kilometers away in Manila); Plaza Olivia Salamanca (approx. 8.2 kilometers away in Manila); Central United Methodist Church (approx. 8.2 kilometers away in Manila); Ang Simbahan ng Nuestra Señora de Guia (approx. 8.3 kilometers away in Manila).
+Associacion Feminista Filipina (approx. 7.4 kilometers away in Manila); Grand Lodge of Free and Accepted Masons of the Philippines (approx. 7.5 kilometers away in Manila); Cosmopolitan Church (approx. 7.6 kilometers away in Manila); Philippine General Hospital (approx. 7.7 kilometers away in Manila); Church of San Vicente de Paul (approx. 8.2 kilometers away in Manila); Plaza Olivia Salamanca (approx. 8.2 kilometers away); Central United Methodist Church (approx. 8.2 kilometers away in Manila); Ang Simbahan ng Nuestra Señora de Guia (approx. 8.3 kilometers away in Manila).

 Also see . . .